pactflow/katacoda-workshops/pactflow-getting-started-java/step3.md

 Steps `3`, `4` and `5` follow the [3A's (Arrange/Act/Assert) pattern](https://docs.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2019#write-your-tests) for authoring unit tests.

 1. Import the appropriate library - this will differ depending on language
 2. Configure Pact.
-The name of the provider is important, as it uniquely identifies the applications in Pactflow
+The name of the provider is important, as it uniquely identifies the applications in PactFlow
 3. _Arrange_: here we setup a Pact lifecycle hook that is responsible for configuring the Pact provider mock service, specifically for the `getProduct` interaction.
 We tell Pact what we're expecting our code to do and what we expect the provider to return when we do it.
 The Act and Assert phases will be part of a separate method that Pact knows how to invoke using the `PactTestFor` annotation.
 4. _Act_: we configure our API client to send requests to the Pact mock service (instead of the real provider) and we execute the call to the API
 5. _Assert_: we check that our call to `getProduct(...)` worked as expected.
 This should just do what a regular unit test of this method would do.